MorrisMA/M65C02A/README.md

     PLI             PLI
     IND NXT         NXT

-ENT, PHI, and PLI all default to the RS, which is set to be implemented by the auxiliary stack feature of the X TOS register.
+ENT, PHI, and PLI all default to the RS, which is implemented by the auxiliary stack feature of the X TOS register.
 If OSX is prefixed to these instructions, the PS is used instead.
 The PS is implemented with the system stack pointer (SK or SU) of the M65C02A.